David Buchanan (baseball)

-David Andrew Buchanan (born May 11, 1989), is an American professional baseball pitcher for the Samsung Lions of the KBO League.
-He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies and for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+David Andrew Buchanan (born May 11, 1989), is an American professional baseball pitcher for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies and Cincinnati Reds, in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows, and in the KBO League for the Samsung Lions.

 After growing up in Atlanta, Georgia, Buchanan attended Chipola College from which the New York Mets drafted him in 2009; he did not sign, instead attending Georgia State University.
 The Philadelphia Phillies drafted Buchanan in 2010, and he quickly moved through their Minor League Baseball (MiLB) system.

 Early life

 The son of Andrew Buchanan and Stacy Wood, Buchanan is one of seven children, (he has two sisters, three step-sisters and one step-brother).
 He was born in Atlanta, Georgia on May 11, 1989.
 He attended Fayette County High School, where he played baseball, and, during his senior season, won team most valuable player accolades.
 He also holds the Fayette County single-game strikeout record (19).
 Subsequently, he attended Chipola College, a junior college, for two seasons, and earned placement on Baseball Americas list of the top 40 prospects in Florida.
 After the 2009 season, the New York Mets drafted him in the sixth round of the 2009 Major League Baseball Draft, however he did not sign, instead opting to attend Georgia State University.
 He played for Georgia State during the 2010 season, and was the team's top pitcher, earning several honors from the Colonial Athletic Association before a finger injury caused him to miss significant time.
 After the 2010 season, he briefly played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 The Philadelphia Phillies drafted him in the seventh round of the 2010 Major League Baseball Draft.
 Scout Ellis Dungan signed him to a contract, and he thus began his professional career.